 - Present them with Pop-up Ads, once again promoting your product.

-- Provide them with an opt-in with an email and send them content offering your product as well as other useful information (like an eBook recipe book for “this season”?)
+- Provide them with an opt-in with an email and setup a drip email sequence to send them content offering your product as well as other useful information (like an eBook recipe book for “this season”?)

 - Pixel them with Pinterest, Facebook, Google, Bing and every other Pixel you can think of and run remarketing Ads (Ok not organic, but you CAN limit your Ad Spend to people who already KNOW you through your blog)